pop-os/wayland-protocols/README.md

 If the new protocol is just an idea, open an issue on the GitLab issue tracker.
-If the protocol isn't ready for complete review yet and is an RFC, create a merge request and add the "WIP:" prefix in the title.
+If the protocol isn't ready for complete review yet and is an RFC, create a merge request and add the "Draft:" prefix in the title.

 To propose changes to existing protocols, create a GitLab merge request.